 Publishing Model: Open Access

-Genome Biology is calling for submissions to our Collection on single-cell and spatial-omics technologies in plants.
+Genome Biology is calling for submissions to our Collection on the role of alternative splicing in human variation and disease.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.